 Southwestern Travis County Groundwater Conservation District

-Local and legislative efforts to create a system to protect Trinity Aquifer water wells and springs in Western Travis County are finally showing results.
+Local and legislative efforts to create a system to protect Trinity Aquifer water wells and springs in Western Travis County is a success.
 Thanks to the hard work of area political leaders at the county and legislative levels, a new groundwater conservation district (GCD) in western Travis County will complete the state of Texas’s requirement of GCDs across the Hill Country’s Trinity Aquifer.
 Local voting on November 5th, 2019 resulted in a 75% margin of victory at the polls and new Directors were elected.

 “Protecting our water supplies is a bi-partisan issue that affects us all.”
 Former State Representative Paul Workman (District 47)